Argonautica: Book 1

-Their next landfall is by the river Cius, where Heracles's handsome young companion Hylas is abducted by a water nymph while filling an urn at her spring.
+Their next landfall is in Mysia, where Heracles's handsome young companion Hylas is abducted by a water nymph while filling an urn at her spring.
 Heracles and his comrade Polyphemus are still searching for him when the rest of the Argonauts set sail again.
 When at last the absences are noticed, Telamon accuses Jason of leaving Heracles behind on purpose.
 Just then the sea divinity Glaucus emerges from the depths, assuring them that the loss of their three crewmen is the work of the gods.
 He vanishes back into the water and they continue the voyage without their three comrades.

 Book 2

 The Argonauts reach a gulf in the Propontis, home to the Bebrycians, whose king Amycus demands a boxing match with the champion of these "sea-wanderers" (ἁλίπλαγκτοι).
 He does this with all travellers and he doesn't even ask who they are.
 Angered by such disrespect, Polydeukes volunteers and the fight begins.
 Amycus is a man-mountain but the young Argonaut is skilled with his fists and eventually lands a lethal blow.
 The Bebrycians rush on the victor, weapons drawn, but they are intercepted and chased off by his rampant crewmates.
 Some sheep are herded on board and the Argo leaves the following day.
 Their next stop is on the opposite coast, near the home of Phineus, once a king of the Thynians.
 He too doesn't ask who these travellers are.
 He already knows.
-His powers of prophesy are so great that Zeus has punished him for giving away divine secrets, afflicting him with extreme old age, blindness and daily visits from the harpies.
+His powers of prophecy are so great that Zeus has punished him for giving away divine secrets, afflicting him with extreme old age, blindness and daily visits from the harpies.
 Jason and the Argonauts are destined to rescue him from the harpies and thus he welcomes them as his deliverers.
 Zetes and Calais, sons of the north wind, duly chase the pests away, and the blind old man gratefully reveals the safest route to Colchis and how best to sail past the Clashing Rocks.